vmchale/hask-replace/README.md

 ```

 As you can see, it's a lot less painful than whatever witchcraft you'd have to
 resort to to accomplish the same thing in bash.
-Not only that, it works for Idris
-and Elm and it detects `happy`/`alex` modules too!

 ## The Anti-Pitch